admin1

 Tire valve function

-Fortune Tire Valves are well known for being good.
+Fortune tire valves are renowned for their superior quality.
 The company has over 20 years of experience.
-Their products meet big standards like ISO/TS16949, ISO 9001, TUV, and DOT.
-These valves help keep tires full and drivers happy.
+Their products meet high standards such as ISO/TS16949, ISO 9001, TUV, and DOT.
+These valves help maintain proper tire pressure, allowing drivers to drive with peace of mind.

 Importance for safety

-Not all tire valves are the same.
-Metal valves are made from brass.
-They last longer but can rust.
-Rubber valves are made from synthetic rubber.
-They do not rust and are easier to put in.
-Here is a simple table to compare them:
+Not all tire valves are created equal.
+Metal valves are made of brass, have a longer lifespan, but are prone to rust.
+Rubber valves are made of synthetic rubber, do not rust, and are easier to install.
+Below is a simple comparison table:

 Feature